Stånga Church

 Stånga Church (Stånga kyrka) is a medieval church in Stånga on the Swedish island of Gotland.
 The site of the church has probably been considered sacred since before the Christianization of Scandinavia.

 The oldest parts of the current stone church date from the first half of the 13th century when an earlier wooden church was replaced.
 The building was substantially altered during the 14th century with the construction of a new nave.
 Most likely, the intent was to rebuild the entire edifice, but this did not occur for unknown reasons.
 A group of large Gothic sculptures, currently immured next to the south portal of the church, was possibly intended for a new tower that was never built.
 These sculptures are among the most unusual Gothic works of art in Sweden.

-In the 19th century, when the chancel and the apse of the church had to be replaced due to structural damage, the congregation chose to rebuild them as similar as possible to the medieval building.
+In the 19th century, when the chancel and the apse of the church had to be replaced due to structural damage, the congregation chose to rebuild them as similarly as possible to the medieval building.
 The church belongs to the Church of Sweden and lies in the Diocese of Visby.

 Location and surroundings

 Stånga Church lies in the middle of the old cemetery, which is surrounded by a wall.
 Two medieval lychgates probably served as entrances from the south and east until the 1860s when they appear to have been demolished.
 In 1924 an additional, larger cemetery was inaugurated north of the old cemetery.
 Several archaeological findings in the vicinity of the church, notably clothing objects from the 11th and early 12th centuries such as buckles, buttons and jewellery chains, indicate that the location was already being used as a burial ground prior to the construction of the church.
-Probably it was a pagan sacred site before the Christianization of Scandinavia.
+It was probably a pagan sacred site before the Christianization of Scandinavia.